EdyTheCow/docker-whmcs/whmcs-dokploy/README.md

 10. Complete the rest of post-installation steps below

 ## Post-installation steps

+### Setting correct TRAEFIK_SUBNET
+Navigate to `System Logs > Admin Log` and you'll see your IP Address.
+It should look something like `172.18.0.2` or similar.
+We're interested in the second number.
+So if the IP shown was `172.18.0.2` the subnet that should be set as: `172.18.0.0/16`.
+Restart and check the logs again, this time your real IP should be displayed.

 ### Setting update folder
 Official source: [help.whmcs.com](https://help.whmcs.com/m/updating/l/678178-configuring-the-temporary-path) <br />